 Is it “XBT” or “BTC”?

 The commonly used shorthand is “XBT” or "BTC" to refer to a price or amount (e.g.: “100 XBT”).
-Until fairly recently bitcoin units were abbreviated as “BTC” or “mBTC” (millibitcoin) in everyday language.
-“XBT” became popular when Bloomberg started to use this ticker symbol for bitcoin.
-“XBT” anticipates the ISO 4217 currency code standard.
-Currency codes are composed of a country's two-character country code plus a third character denoting the currency unit.
-For example, the Swiss Franc (CHF) is made up of Switzerland’s country code (CH = Confoederatio Helvetica) plus a currency designator ("F = franc").
-In the event a currency is not sponsored by a governmental organization (like bitcoin), it is preceded with an "X".
-If bitcoin is ever to be added to the ISO 4217 currency code list, it is the belief of many that this will happen as “XBT”.
-To facilitate this transition, Bloomberg as well as leading members of the Bitcoin community refer to bitcoin as “XBT”.
+Until fairly recently, bitcoin units were abbreviated as “BTC” or “mBTC” (millibitcoin) in everyday language.
+“XBT” became popular, when Bloomberg started to use this ticker symbol for Bitcoin.
+“XBT” adjusts to the ISO 4217 currency code standard.
+Currency codes are composed of a country's two-character country code, plus a third character denoting the currency unit.
+For example, the Swiss Franc (CHF) is made up of Switzerland’s country code (CH = Confoederatio Helvetica) and a currency designator ("F = franc").
+In the event that a currency is not sponsored by a governmental organization (like Bitcoin), it is preceded with an "X".
+If Bitcoin is ever to be added to the ISO 4217 currency code list, it is the belief of many that this will happen as “XBT”.
+To facilitate this transition, Bloomberg, as well as leading members of the Bitcoin community, refer to Bitcoin as “XBT”.

 Do I have to transact with a whole bitcoin?